Day 2 of a 3-day series:

 7. Practice collaboration when working as a team member.

 Please call 212/904-1200 for any additional information.

-Day 3, Adaptive Devices: Made to Fit: Participants share the user-specific adaptation selected, a brief description of the client, and justification for selection.
+Day 3, Adaptive Devices: Made to Fit (Usually given on Thursdays): Participants share the basic user-specific adaptation selected, a brief description of case, and justification for selection.
 Participants construct the adaptation from start to finish and then present final work to the group.

-If you have not already taken Day 1, please register for Day 1 before you complete your Day 2 registration by first by returning to the Adaptive Design Events page on Eventbrite.
-If also planning to take Day 3, please register for it as soon as you complete your Day 2 registration, to qualify for the multi-day discount.
+If you have not already taken Day 1, please register for Day 1 before you complete your Day 2 registration by first by returning to the ADA website or going to the Adaptive Design Events page on Eventbrite.
+If planning to take Day 3, please register for it as soon as you complete your Day 2 registration, to qualify for multi-day discounts.